 The Lord God took the man and put him in the Garden of Eden to work it and take care of it.
 Genesis 2:15

-It seems there were no training programs that Adam had to first go through, there were no employee orientations.
-Adam did not have to take a personality test to find out how he could best contribute to the care of the garden with his personality strengths.
-God made everything.
-And He made Adam, made work, and located work in Adam.
+It seems there were no training programs that Adam and Eve had to first go through, there were no employee orientations, no finding of talents or strengths or gifts.
+Adam and Eve did not have to take a personality test to find out how they could best contribute to the care of the garden.